catalexandre/4-Bit-Processor/README.md

 The following sections of the lab report cover everything there is to know about the construction and functioning of the computer in more detail, from schematics to timing diagrams.

-Shown in the following figure is a picture of the finished computer
+Shown in the following figure is a picture of the finished computer:
 ![](final_board.png) <br>
 Click here for a [video](https://youtube.com/shorts/8P3Bk8ZhHko?si=GYPgo7M3aASAGeQ_) of the functionning computer.